waleedrazakhan92/CensorSnip_me/README.md

 --adjust_fraction           (optional images/video) Manually adjust the bounding box size if you want to display the results.
 Type fraction.
 Value float. default 1. bigger number means bigger bounding box.
 --save_FLAG                 (images/video) Save the intermediate blurred and bounding box images along with the text labels.
 Bool flag
 --do_trimming               (video) If you want to trim the input video to make a shorter version.
 Bool flag.
---write_video_trim          (video) Write the trim video on the disc if you chose to do trimming.
-Bool flag.
 --write_frames_trim         (video) Write frames from the trimmed video on the disc if you chose to do trimming.
 Bool flag --start_time                (video) Start time in seconds for video trimming.
 Type int.
 Value must be less than the size of video in seconds.
 --end_time                  (video) End time in seconds for video trimming.
 Type int.
 Value must be less than the size of video in seconds.